fluidjax/assets/docs/qredochain.md

 ## Asset - Wrapper to contain all Types of Qredochain transactions

 A PBAsset is a container within a PBSignedAsset.
 It contains generic information common to each Asset, including its Asset ID, type, index and Transfer information which allows the Asset to be updated to new versions.
+A PBAsset is a wrapper for each Assets which are stored in it's Payload field.
+A list of all the available Assets is detailed below in [Payloads](#payloads)

 ```
 message PBAsset {